Fuzzy, Velvet, Soft Succulents

 Buy it: Seeding

-Senecio haworthii, pronounced [suh·nee·see·oh] [haw-wur-thee-eye] and commonly called Woolly Senecio, Kleinia tomentosa, or Cocoon Plant, is the purest white among the Senecio species.
+The Senecio haworthii (pronounced Suh·nee·see·oh Haw-wur-thee-eye) is commonly called Woolly Senecio, Kleinia tomentosa, or Cocoon Plant.
+It is the purest white among the Senecio species.
 This South African native is a dwarf shrub with curved, chunky leaves covered with a thick powdery wool.

 Yellow, pom pom shaped flowers are rare, but it can produce blooms.
 Over time it can grow tall, leggy stems, but it re-roots easily from stem cuttings.
 Plant in full sun in an open airy location with well-draining soil and water sparingly.
 Allow soil to dry out in between watering as it is susceptible to root rot if given too much water or shade.
 Keep this fuzzy succulent drier in winter months and it is cold hardy to 25-30 degrees F.